swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 # An Intuitive Explanation of GPT Models - Part 2

-Last time we left off at what GPT generally is and what type of information *enters* the model.
+Last time we left off with the general understanding of what GPT is and how information *enters* the model.

 ![outside view](/assets/GPT/GPT_00028.jpg)